kubeshop/testkube/docs/executor-custom.md

 When your tests are written in other testing frameworks than Testkube supports out-of-the-box, you can write `custom executor`.

-Executor is wrapper around testing framework in form of Docker container run as Kubernetes Job.
+Executor is wrapper around testing framework in form of *Docker container* run as *Kubernetes Job*.

 ## Creating custom executor